lostintangent/gistpad-mcp/README.md

 ## 🧰 Troubleshooting

-- <u>Not seeing a gist in your list?</u> Rhe GistPad MCP server caches your gist list during the lifetime of its server process (for performance reasons), and so if you add/edit/delete a gist externally, you may need to tell GistPad MCP to refresh itself.
+- <u>Not seeing a gist in your list?</u> The GistPad MCP server caches your gist list and updates it 1) anytime you make a change through the MCP server, or 2) every hour.
+However, if you add/edit/delete a gist using an external client, you may need to tell GistPad MCP to refresh itself (assuming it hasn't performed its hourly refresh yet).
 You can do this by triggering the `refresh_gists` tool (e.g. running `#refresh_gists` in VS Code Copilot chat).